duereg/manager-readme-1/README.md

-# My Manger README
+# My Manager README
 Welcome to my readme, I am glad you are here.
-I hope the information on this page helps us to work more effectively together.
+I hope this information helps us to work more effectively together.

 # About me
-I am an athlete and adventure-seeker and I love traveling.
-I grew up in Iran, lived in the Uk for more than six years and then moved to the US.
+I am an athlete, adventure-seeker and I love traveling.
+I grew up in Iran, lived in the Uk for six years and then moved to the US.
 I am proud to call these three countries my home.

 Weekends or after work you can find me:

-- In Nature running, cycling, swimming or skiing.
+- In nature running, cycling, swimming or skiing.
 - Traveling.
 - Attending a conference/meet-up.
-- Spending time with friends,colleagues or family.
+- Spending time with friends, colleagues or family.
 - Sitting in a coffee shop and reading/learning & trying to be better at what I do.
-- Check things off my bucket list.
+- Checking things off my bucket list.

-I love good food, but good company is more important to me, I only cook Persian food if I have more than six friends over especially if it is [Ghormeh Sabzi](https://en.wikipedia.org/wiki/Ghormeh_sabzi).
+I love good food, but good company is more important to me.
+I only cook Persian food if I have more than six friends over especially if it is [Ghormeh Sabzi](https://en.wikipedia.org/wiki/Ghormeh_sabzi).

 # Work-Life Balance